 1. Cowboy Club

 After a few strenuous Sedona hikes, you’ve probably earned some ice cream.
+I highly recommend a stop at Black Cow Cafe.
 This little ice cream parlor in central Sedona often has a long line, but the homemade ice cream was delicious!
 You can also grab pie, coffee, and hot dogs.

 Disclosure: Pink Jeep Tours provided one complimentary tour for media review purposes but I paid for the rest of our family to come along.
 All other attractions and experiences featured in this post were at my family’s expense.
 As always, all opinions are my own.